Standard and Custom Objects

 Table names

-Tables are case-sensitive and named ${Provider}_${slugify(Object name)}
+Tables are case-sensitive and named ${Provider}_${slugify(Object name)}, e.g. salesforce_BattleCard__c becomes salesforce_BattleCardC.

 We use slugify to normalize names for Supaglue Destinations such as Postgres.